 To start the exporting process, you will need to go to File, then head to export then media.

 File → Export → Media or CTRL + M

 You can also use the shortcut, CTRL + M to get started.

-Once you choose the right format, there’re many other options to choose.
+Once you choose the right format, there are many other options to choose.
 These include video, audio, multiplexer, captions and then publish.

 - Open the project that contains the sequence you want to export.

-- Select the sequence you want to export in the
+- Select the sequence you then export in the

 Projectpanel.
 Or, if you’re already working in a sequence, you can just make sure it’s active by clicking on its timeline.